HB1215 (2026) Compare Changes

 Text to be removed highlighted in red.

 1 Short Title.
-This act shall be known as "Grace's Law".
+Section 2 of this act shall be known as "Grace's Law".

 2 New Section; Services for the Developmentally Disabled; Right to Preferred Method of Communication.
 Amend RSA 171-A by inserting after section 4 the following new section: